xXLogicNotFoundXx/LeetCode-Java/Binary Search/ReadMe.txt

 Usually when we use : left <= right
 End Condition becomes : left > right

   Thats when we get out of the loop and the we didnt find the answer.
-(Basic Binary Search) Initial Condition: left = 0, right = length-1
+(Basic Binary Search like search an element) Initial Condition: left = 0, right = length-1
   Termination: left > right
   Searching Left: right = mid-1